 I’m not sure how I would describe my writing style.
 I haven’t really written before (science, not humanities student), but I got an A in my year 9 Religious Education GCSE exam for my comparisons of Christianity and Islam, so…

 Without taking myself too serious, I certainly want to provide technical and valuable information that would provide some use.
 I don’t even know if I have valuable information!

 After a genuine interest in financial services (and the derivatives of this which I’ll be blogging about thereafter), another main motivation is to retire early.

 There is a growing community known as FIRE (Financial Independent Retire Early) which I’d like to hear get value out of this blog.
-For those who haven’t heard about the FIRE community, I’ll do a blog covering this.
+For those who haven’t heard about the FIRE community, I’ll call this FIRE UK.